mitin001/blog/2026/01/12/planet-money-ai-bubble.md

 > If, somehow, there's a bubble in some high-tech industry, investors will start throwing money at those companies.
 And the argument is, maybe society will end up with more of the R&D that we need.

 So, now there may indeed be an AI renaissance that could bring us some truly exciting technology, or at least something we could find useful at a later time.
-Much of the infrastructure of fiber-optic cables were a vestige of the dot-com bubble, and we make us of it now to improve our Internet speeds.
+Much of the present-day infrastructure of fiber-optic cables are a vestige of the dot-com bubble, and we make use of it now to improve our Internet speeds.

 > During the dot-com bubble, there was all this internet hype.
 So companies spent billions of dollars putting fiber-optic cables into the ground, you know, to transfer people's data.
 After the dot-com bubble popped, a lot of that fiber just sat there unused.
 It was called dark fiber.
 But that didn't turn out to be a total waste of money.
 Eventually, companies did start using that so-called dark fiber.
 It arguably catapulted us into the era of broadband.
 A lot of that fiber is now carrying all the streaming video we're watching these days.